Division No. 1, Subdivision G, Newfoundland and Labrador: Ochre Pit Cove

 Ochre Pit Cove is located in Conception Bay in the Bay de Verde area.

 The community derives its name from the red colour of its soil which is caused by its high iron content.

 The area was originally inhabited by the Beothuk tribe.

 The Beothuks of Ochre Pit Cove had an annual ochring ceremony.
 Once a year all members of the tribe received a new application of red ochre on the face and body.

 The Post office was located in Carbonear around 1864.
 The first Waymaster in 1882 was Josiah Garlkand.
 In 1891 the first Postmistress was Bridget Perfect on May 30, 1891.
 It had a population of 158 in 1956.

 The wharf at Ochre Pit Cove has some of the best anchoring facilities in the Conception Bay area.
 Because ships that were berthed at the harbour were exposed to wave agitation during storm conditions, the breakwater was extended in 2009.

+On August 3, 2025, a wildfire broke out in the neighboring unincorporated town of Kingston.
+Early the next afternoon, evacuation orders were issued for both Kingston and Small Point-Adam's Cove-Blackhead-Broad Cove as the fire burned out of control, spreading north and south.
+The Kingston fire reached an estimated 2,200 ha by August 7 with the most active area located along its western edge.
+Premier Hogan announced evacuation orders on August 7 for Ochre Pit Cove and Salmon Cove.
+The Kingston fire was reported at 10,708 ha on August 19 and had destroyed 203 structures (59 in Ochre Pit Cove).
+On August 30, the fire was classified as under control and all evacuation orders were lifted.